 Please read all instructions provided with the kit(s).
 Surface preparation will vary depending on the surface that Pond Shield is to be applied.
 The following includes more detailed information that can be used in conjunction with the included instructions.

-Holes or Pits – Materials like plastic fillers or cementitious fillers can be used to fill imperfections in the surface of the concrete prior to coating.
+Holes or Pits – Pond Shield primer can be used to fill imperfections in the surface of the concrete prior to coating.

 Wood Choice – Almost any type of wood can be used in a waterproof containment unit.
 The best type would be a close grain type of wood.
 Wood with close grain will not swell as much when a coating is applied.